 Punctuation after formulae

 A sentence that ends with a formula should have terminal punctuation (period, exclamation mark, or question mark) after the formula.
 Within a sentence, place other punctuation (such as commas or colons) after the formula just as if the text were not a formula.
-See Wikipedia:Manual of Style/Mathematics § Punctuation after formulae.
+See WP:Manual of Style/Mathematics § Punctuation after formulae.

 Dates and time